-Jesus the Great High Priest
+Jesus the Great High Priest (Hebrews 4:12-13, ESV).

 I love verse 12, but it is important to understand how it fits into this discussion of unbelief.
 The writer now presents the importance of God’s Word in protecting the believer from unbelief.
 These Christian Jews who were in peril were most likely experiencing all kinds of emotions to justify walking away from Jesus.
-The reminds them that God’s Word can see right into us exposing our motives.
+This reminds them that God’s Word can see right into us exposing our motives.
 The reality is that God sees us as we are.
-Sometimes ( I would say often ) we are not even able to recognize our own motives concerning what we think, say, and do.
+Sometimes ( I would say often.) we are not even able to recognize our own motives concerning what we think, say, and do.
 We may even think we’re moved by God to think, say, or do something, but the reality is that God isn’t in it at all.
-We hear this twice in the Book of Proverbs.
+We hear this twice in the book of Proverbs.

-“There is a way that seemeth right to a man, but the end thereof are the ways of death” Proverbs 14:12 and Proverbs 16:25.
+There is a way that seems right to a man, but its end is the way to death.
+(Proverbs 14:12 and Proverbs 16:25, ESV).

 This reminds us that just because we think we’re spiritually justified in thinking a certain way or doing a certain something, it doesn’t mean that it passes the “smell test” with God!
 God sees it all.
 Some of you will notice that I am VERY RELUCTANT to ever say, “God told me this, or God told me that.”
 Because if I am wrong, I am guilty of blaspheming God.
-Instead I’ll say something like, “I feel moved to do such and such.
-Or, I feel moved to say such and such.”
+Instead I’ll say something like, “I feel moved to do such and such.”
+Or, “I feel moved to say such and such.”
 God knows the intentions of my heart even when I can’t decipher or discern them.

 The writer presents five solid truths concerning the Word of God.

-The Word [Logos - Jesus or the Inspired Word of God] of God is ALIVE.
+The Word [Logos- Jesus or the Inspired Word of God] of God is ALIVE.
 The Spirit of God turns a dead sinner into a new living creation.
 17 Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.
-(2 Cor 5:17 ESV)
+(2 Corinthians 5:17, ESV).

-The Word of God is Active [ernerges=effective and powerful] – It shows itself with vigorous activity.
+The Word of God is Active [ernerges=effective and powerful].
+It shows itself with vigorous activity.
 God’s Word is at work in our hearts.
 It is DYNAMIC.
 It will constantly push you.
 He loves you enough not to leave you where he finds you!

 The Word of God is sharper [tomoteros ] than a sword.
 The Greek word here is tomoteros, and it implies continual cutting and hacking.
 This is more than just one slice.
 God’s Word carves away at the heart of man revealing the true motives behind what we think, say, and do.
 It doesn’t just cut – IT SEPARATES!

 The Word of God is PIERCING [diiknoumenos].
 God’s Word passes through or goes directly through man's heart.
 It is so penetrative that it gets into the deepest recesses of the human psyche (here described as the soul and the spirit).
 These are the unseen elements of what make a human being what a human being is.
-BEWARE, The soul of man can imitate the Spirit of God and it might have nothing to do with the Holy Spirit.
+BEWARE, the soul of man can imitate the Spirit of God and it might have nothing to do with the Holy Spirit.
 This a great weakness of religious movements that rely on a “new word from God” or a “new truth,” or “special revelation.”
 Avoid those who claim such things.